LeonLukaschek/BachelorThesis/README.md

 *tom_KF.py* simulates the CubeSat and approximates the CoM with a (basic) Kalman Filter.

-*tom_adaptive_control.py* simulates the CubeSat and approximates the CoM with two phase, adaptive control algorithm consisting of a control based and an UKF based sequence.
+*tom_adaptive_control.py* simulates the CubeSat and approximates the CoM with a two phase, adaptive control algorithm consisting of a control based and an UKF based sequence.

 ## How to run